 - Monitor potential risk areas in our supply chains.
-In 2017, we will deploy standard due diligence tools and processes to vet existing and new suppliers for negative news, litigation, regulatory enforcement actions and other adverse conduct.
+Beginning in 2017, we deployed standard due diligence tools and processes to vet existing and new suppliers for negative news, litigation, regulatory enforcement actions and other adverse conduct.
 That process will address the vetting of suppliers for any reported incidents of engaging in slavery and human trafficking.

 In addition, we have systems in place to encourage our employees to report any concerns as well as policies in relation to whistle blowing.
-All employees are expected to promptly report suspected unethical, illegal or fraudulent activity by anyone working for or on behalf of Principal Financial Group, Inc. Employees may report suspected unethical or fraudulent activity by calling the Ethics Hotline or submitting an online report, both of which allow anonymous reporting.
-These reports are made through a third party not affiliated with Principal Financial Group which collects information, creates a report and sends it promptly to Principal Financial Group for investigation.
+All employees are expected to promptly report suspected unethical, illegal or fraudulent activity by anyone working for or on behalf of Principal.
+Employees may report suspected unethical or fraudulent activity by calling the Ethics Hotline or submitting an online report, both of which allow anonymous reporting.
+These reports are made through a third party not affiliated with Principal which collects information, creates a report and sends it promptly to Principal for investigation.
 All reported issues are appropriately investigated and kept confidential, and access to related information is restricted and secured.
 Our Whistleblower Policy does not allow retaliation for reports made in good faith.

-We have a zero tolerance approach to slavery and human trafficking and we are committed to implementing and enforcing systems and controls to ensure human trafficking is not taking place in our business or our supply chains.
+We have a zero-tolerance approach to slavery and human trafficking and we are committed to implementing and enforcing systems and controls to ensure human trafficking is not taking place in our business or our supply chains.
 We expect our suppliers to share our commitment.
-Our Supplier Code of Conduct requires that suppliers should not engage in slavery or trafficking of persons and is communicated to third party vendors, suppliers, etc. that we do business with at the time of contract negotiation.
+Our Supplier Code of Conduct requires that suppliers not engage in slavery or trafficking of persons and is communicated to third party vendors, suppliers, etc. that we do business with at the time of contract negotiation.
 We expect our Suppliers to meet the requirements of the Supplier Code of Conduct.
-Contract provisions have been added for new contracts with third parties who are in a high risk country and/or a high risk sector.
+Contract provisions have been added for new contracts with third parties who are in a high-risk country and/or a high-risk sector.

-We use the following key performance indicators to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains:
+We do the following on an ongoing basis to ensure that slavery and human trafficking are not taking place in any part of our business or supply chains:

-- Communication and personal contact with companies in our supply chain and their understanding of, and compliance with our expectations.
+- Communication with companies in our supply chain to ensure understanding of, and compliance with our expectations.

-- Monitoring any incidents or allegations across our supply chains which conflict with our Supplier Code of Conduct.
+- Monitor across our supply chains for incidents or allegations which conflict with our Supplier Code of Conduct.

 We provide training to employees to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business.
-A Human Rights topic was added to our Global Code of Business Ethics and Conduct that includes references to Slavery and Human Trafficking.
-In addition, this topic was highlighted in our annual Code of Business Ethics and Conduct Acknowledgement all employees are required to complete.
+A Human Rights topic is part of our Global Code of Conduct that includes references to Slavery and Human Trafficking.
 Corporate negotiators were given more specific training in regard to contract provisions that should be added to higher risk contracts.